 Can we hire you to write our ceremony without officiating?

-I am happy to spend some time with you in person or over Skype or Facetime to craft a ceremony to your liking.
-While much of the ceremony is about delivery it is the content of the ceremony that drives the delivery.
+Of course!
+I am love to spend some time with you in person, or over Skype or Facetime to craft a ceremony to your liking.
+While much of the ceremony is about delivery, it is the content of the ceremony that drives the delivery.